abdulrehmanwaseem/Electron-License-Distribution-Kit/README.md

 - **Code Protection**: Secures your TypeScript/JavaScript code by compiling it to binary format using Bytenode.
 - **Custom Top Bar**: Includes a custom top bar with fullscreen, minimize, and close window functionality for a polished user experience.
 - **TypeScript Support**: Write scalable and maintainable code with full TypeScript integration.
+- **Error Tracking**: Integrated with Sentry.io to capture runtime errors and improve app stability.
 - **Tailwind CSS**: Style your app effortlessly with a utility-first CSS framework.
 - **Optimized Build**: Uses Vite for fast development, hot module replacement (HMR), and optimized production builds.
 - **Customizable Distribution**: A flexible solution for deploying secure, licensed Electron applications.